Low Entropy and the Mean Curvature Flow with Surgery: Proof of Theorem 1.1.

 as $r\rightarrow\infty$.
 The volume bound $\mathrm{Vol}(\frac{\Sigma}{r}\cap [B^{n+1}(0,k)\setminus B^{n+1}(0,k-1)])\leq \frac{C}{r}$ is because after rescaling $\frac{\Sigma}{r}$ is contained in a round solid cylinder of radius $\frac{1}{r}$. \end{proof}

-In the next lemma we observe that the integral in the defintion of $F$-functionals is concentrated within a bounded set for a given bounded range of scales; essentially if the scales aren't let to be large the $_{x_0, r}F$ functionals must be concentrated near $x_0$:
+In the next lemma we observe that the integral in the defintion of $F$-functionals is concentrated within a bounded set for a given bounded range of scales; essentially if the scales aren't let to be large the $F_{x_0, r}$ functionals must be concentrated near their basepoint $x_0$ by letting $C = \Lambda_{n-2}$ in the lemma below: